 NTV-Plus Turnaround a Challenge

-expect NTV-Plus to remain a financial underperformer at least in the medium
+Market repositioning is likely to entail substantial one-off costs in 2014, in turn weighing on margins.
+NTV-Plus’s longer-term success is not guaranteed.
+We expect NTV-Plus to remain a financial underperformer at least in the medium term.

 Internet Rise Minor Threat

 A rapid growth of the internet’s share in the Russian advertising market to above 20% has not significantly hindered robust TV ad market growth so far.
 We believe significant further pressure from the internet is unlikely.
 Internet advertising can be often viewed as a complimentary product targeted at a wider range of customers rather than a direct TV substitute.
 TV remains the key platform of choice for large advertisers valuing a fast nation-wide reach.